 Coconut Oil Lotion Bars

-Coworker and Swanson Social Guru Ben said his wife had made these Coconut Oil Lotion Bars as gifts.
+Coworker and Swanson Social Guru Ben said his wife had made Coconut Oil Lotion Bars as gifts.
 Super simple: melt equal parts beeswax and coconut oil.
 Add your choice of essential oils.
 Pour into tins, molds, or muffin cups and cool.
 Voila!
 I'm pretty optimistic about these.
 I was worried about greasiness, but that does go away after a while.
 Just be careful not to get it on your clothes.

 I made Eucalyptus & Lavender, Sandalwood Vanilla, Sage & Cedar, and Neroli Orange versions.
 Looking for more essential oil aromatheraphy inspiration?
 Check out our Beginner's Guide to Aromatherapy!
 Candelilla wax is a vegan alternative to beeswax; just only use half the amount as it has stronger thickening properties.